What is Tertiary Wastewater Treatment? – Top Physicochemical Methods Explained

 Filtration

-The most common types of filtration include diatomaceous earth filtration, pressure filtration, sand filtration with standard and multimedia units, ultrafiltration, and the moving-bed filter.
-All these processes involve the physical straining of the finely separated particles.
+The most common filtration methods include diatomaceous earth filtration and pressure filtration.
+Sand filtration is used with standard and multimedia units.
+Ultrafiltration and the moving-bed filter are also common.
+All these systems work by physically straining finely separated particles.
+Filtration is a key step in tertiary wastewater treatment.

 Diatomaceous Earth Filtration